GetMetaMap/metamap-reactnative-plugin/README.md

    <string>MetaMap needs access to your Microphone</string>
    ```

-2.1 The following is an example of the class Component.
+2.1 The following is an example of the class Component:

 ```bash
 import React, {Component} from 'react';